 As you know, classic Reuben sandwiches are typically made using rye bread.
 I love rye but, there was none available at my local bakery today.
 Perhaps, it’s because St. Paddy’s Day is coming up soon and there’s been more interest than usual.
 So as fate would have it, I had to regroup my plans while browsing the grocery store.
 Believe me, this wasn’t the first time this has happened and I often garner some of my best inspiration browsing the grocery store aisles.
 My family loves mini subs and sliders, so, I decided to go that route and chose a soft potato roll.
 Just for a fun twist, I sprinkled the tops with a poppy seeds.

-The fun part about these sliders is making my own Thousand Island-style dressing.
+The fun part about these sliders is making my own Thousand Island-style dressing to drizzle on top.
 As with any dressing, it really needs to be made in advance to give the flavors time to marry.
 The recipe I include makes more than you’ll need for these sliders and can be halved, if you prefer.
 Whether serving at your next finger-food party or family movie night at home, these mini Reuben sliders are sure to satisfy.
+See also Barbecue Meatloaf Sliders and Bourbon Bacon Roast Beef Sliders.

 - 3/4 cup mayonnaise